calebwagner/uTeach-iLearn-UI/README.md

 # uTeach iLearn

+An updated version I'm working on can be found here [TeachMe-Client](https://github.com/calebwagner/TeachMe-Client) app.

-A simple ReactJS app that allows teachers and learners to connect.
+This is a simple ReactJS app that allows teachers and learners to connect.

 Click [here](https://github.com/calebwagner/uteach-ilearn-server) to view the server-side repo built using Django.